michaelsimsoe/michaelsimsoe.github.io/README.md

 # michaelsimsoe.com
-Made in a haste with Gatsby.js
+Made in a haste with Gatsby.js.
+CSS is a mess, but it all flies... for now.

 ### To do